 It is difficult to convey the full wonder of this trip in one blog post, and I will be writing two more posts about my trip to the communal gardens in Taormina, as well as the Casa Cuseni in Castelmola.
 To sum it up though, Sicily is one of the most beautiful parts of the world I have ever been to, and - as a waiter in Taormina insisted - it is not Italy, it is in a world of its own.
 The Sicilian people are charismatic, welcoming and proud people who cook incredible food and serve THE best coffee.
 If, like me, you are a coffee lover in Sicily, then find the most out of the way, miniature cafe in a teapot town in the middle of nowhere so that you can have your espresso with the locals.
 I guarantee you it will be the best coffee you've ever tasted.
 As for the wine lovers and foodies out there, you must sample the cannoli, seafood and grab yourself an aperol spritz to wash it down.
 Even in mid-October, the seas stay warm and the flowers are still blooming.
 It wasn't cheap, but our ten-day trip was worth every penny.

-Hi there, my name is Nevada and I'm a twenty-four year old graduate and music teacher.
+Hi there, my name is Nevada and I'm a twenty-five year old music teacher.
 The Little Green blog centres around wildlife, gardening and lifestyle photography.
 All photos are my own and represent the portfolio of an amateur photographer!